ospaarmann/ex-emoji-map/README.md

 export TWITTER_ACCESS_TOKEN_SECRET="YOUR_SECRET_VALUE"
 ```

-Now you just have to run `source .env` **whenever you open a new terminal window**.
+Now you just have to run `$ source .env` **whenever you open a new terminal window**.
 Why am I not just writing it directly into config/config.exs or config/dev.exs?
 To prevent you from accidentally publishing your API keys when you publish a changed version of this code.
 And because I like this way of doing things.

 You should now be good to go.
 Give it a test with